ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

   .. admonition:: About the ``DCOUMENTATION_CNAME`` environment variable

-      The ``DOCUMENTATION_CNAME`` environmental variable is expected to be declared in the YML file controlling the deployment of the documentation.
+      The ``DOCUMENTATION_CNAME`` environment variable is expected to be declared in the YML file controlling the deployment of the documentation.
-      The idea is that the canonical name (CNAME) is only define in a single place, so it can be easily changed if required.
+      The idea is that the canonical name (CNAME) is only defined in a single place, so it can be easily changed if required.